 Two natural questions arise in the light of our results.
-First, what are the economic forces behind the rise in net labor demand in the North relative to the South?
-And, second, why did regional imbalances show such a degree of persistence?
-Several and non mutually exclusive explanations can be put forward.
+First, what are the economic forces behind the rise in net labour demand in the North relative to the South?
+Second, why did regional imbalances show such a degree of persistence?
+Several and non-mutually exclusive explanations can be put forward.

 The answers to the first question lie in a number of adverse shocks that hit Southern Italy more heavily than the North since the 1970s.
 In particular, it is argued that the effects of the two oil price shocks were particularly severe in the South, where energy-intensive sectors covered a larger employment share than in the North.
-Moreover, the dismatling of state owned enterprises that started in the 1980s had stronger effects on Southern regions, which relied more heavily on public employment (see Faini 1999).
-Finally, labor supply in the South increased relative to the North, due both to lower migration flows from the South to the North and to higher population growth in the South.
+Moreover, the dismantling of state-owned enterprises that started in the 1980s had stronger effects on Southern regions, which relied more heavily on public employment (see Faini 1999a,b).
+Finally, labour supply in the South increased relative to the North due both to lower migration flows from the South to the North and to higher population growth in the South.

-In order to get a sense of the relative importance of these facts in explaining changes in labor supply we have decomposed changes in the North/South relative labor force into three terms: changes in internal migration rates, changes in labor force participation, and residual changes, which are effectively the population changes due to mortality and natality (plus migration to and from abroad).
-Our back of the envelope calculations show that changes in internal migration can explain up to 60% of the actual change in relative labor supply over the period of analysis (0.159 percentage points a year in favor of the South) while differences in natality and mortality account for around 70% of the actual fall in supply (0.193 percentage points a year).
-It is easy to see the sum to these changes predicts an increase in relative labor supply in the South stronger than the one actually observed (0.271 percentage points a year).
-This happenes because participation fell in the South relative to the North (by 0.081 percentage points a year), which partly offset the rise in population there.10
+In order to get a sense of the relative importance of these facts in explaining changes in labour supply, we have decomposed changes in the North/South relative labour force into three terms: changes in internal migration rates, changes in labour force participation and residual changes, which are effectively the population changes due to mortality and natality (plus migration to and from abroad).
+Our back-of-the-envelope calculations show that changes in internal migration can explain up to 60% of the actual change in relative labour supply over the period of analysis (0.159 percentage points a year in favor of the South), while differences in natality and mortality account for around 70% of the actual fall in supply (0.193 percentage points a year).
+It is easy to see the sum to these changes predicts an increase in relative labour supply in the South stronger than the one actually observed (0.271 percentage points a year).
+This happens because participation fell in the South relative to the North (by 0.081 percentage points a year), which partly offset the rise in population there.

-Concerning the persistence of regional imbalances, the general view on mismatch is that it is a short-run phenomenon (see - among others - Layard et al. 1991, chapter 6).
-Any imbalance in demand relative to supply should disappear in the long-run, either because labor migrates from the South to the North, reducing labor supply in the South, or because increased supply eventually creates its own demand by attracting more firms in the South and changing the North/South output mix.
+Concerning the persistence of regional imbalances, the general view on mismatch is that it is a short-run phenomenon (see, among others, Layard et al. 1991, Chap.
+6).
+Any imbalance in demand relative to supply should disappear in the long-run, either because labour migrates from the South to the North, reducing labour supply in the South, or because increased supply eventually creates its own demand by attracting more firms in the South and changing the North/South output mix.